 However, if you prefer Aussie native payment methods, like POLi and BPAY, this fantasy operator is a no go.
 They’re focused on these two payment methods across all markets, so I doubt you’ll see any new ones being added anytime soon.

-The biggest issue here are withdrawals.
+The biggest issue here is withdrawals.
 At the time of writing, the only way to access your winnings is to request a cheque.
 That is not acceptable in this day and age so I hope that they add more options in the future.
 DraftKings even state on their site that new withdrawal methods are coming soon.

 Also, note that the waiting time for cheques under $2000 is 2 to 3 weeks, so I suggest you avoid them at all costs.